optixx/userlike-chatbot/README.md

 For existing bot API consumers, please note:
 * the HTTP bot API described below is still operational and maintained
-* the XMPP vot API described below is no longer operational, as of September 12, 2020
+* the XMPP bot API described below is no longer operational, as of September 12, 2020

 More info on Userlike Unified Messaging (UM):
 * https://www.userlike.com/en/blog/introducing-unified-messaging